Satyashodhak Samaj

-Satyashodhak Samaj (Truth-seekers' Society) was a social reform society founded by Jyotiba Phule in Pune, Maharashtra, on 24 September 1873.
+Satyashodhak Samaj (Truth-Seekers' Society) was a social reform society founded by Jyotiba Phule in Pune, Maharashtra, on 24 September 1873.
+The society endeavoured to mitigate the distress and sufferings of Dalits and women.
 It espoused a mission of education and increased social rights and political access for underprivileged groups, focused especially on women, peasants, and Dalits, in Maharashtra.
 Jyotirao's wife Savitribai was the head of women's section of the society.
 The Samaj disbanded during the 1930s as leaders left to join the Indian National Congress party.